Ke-no/ASG1-ID/README.md

    ii.
 Animation of the text should be moving endlessly.

    iii.
-Animation of the text for the singles, about us (not the information) and the products name should be moving with a bar blinking.
+Animation of the text for the singles, about us (not the information) and the products name should be moving with cursor blinking.

    iv.
 Clicking one of the singles will bring you to a page where you can listen to the corresponding song.